cmorbidelli/textwrap/README.md

 A Textwrapper also contains values defining whitespace and regular expressions used in the wrapping functions.
 These fields are exported to allow users to customize the functions for non-Latin character sets.
-No options are provided for them because I cannot guarantee that any changes will produce results that make sense.
+Even so, there are no optional arguments corresponding to those values because I cannot guarantee that any changes will produce results that make sense.